Disease/Disorder

 History

 Patients often describe an ill-defined ache in the anterior knee with insidious onset, pain may also be sharp.
 It worsens with activities involving knee flexion, such as squatting, sitting for prolonged periods (theater sign), ascending or descending stairs, or running hills.
 Patients may describe episodes of give-way, weakness/instability, buckling, patellar instability, clicking and knee swelling or stiffness.
+They may have a recent increase in physical activity or changes in their training intensity.

 Physical examination

 Examination includes evaluation of static and dynamic factors that can alter patellofemoral mechanics as well as evaluation for other knee pathology.
 Assess the kinetic chain including lower extremity alignment and hip range of motion, looking for femoral anteversion or generalized hip dysplasia, increase in the dynamic Q angle, genu valgum or recurvatum, external tibial rotation, and foot over-pronation.
 Evaluate gait pattern and posture.
 Inspect the patella for abnormal tilt, rotation, superior-inferior position, and the thigh for muscle atrophy.
 Assess patellar tracking, evaluating for the J-sign (lateral tracking of the patella as the knee moves from flexion to extension).
 Assess for joint warmth or effusion and palpate the patella, patellar tendon, and peripatellar soft tissues and perform apprehension testing.
 Assess muscle strength of the hip, knee, and ankle musculature, and flexibility of the ITB, hamstrings, quadriceps, and gastroc-soleus tendons.
-Referred pain from the hip should also be evaluated for4,8.
-Footwear should be examined for wear patterns6.
-Of all maneuvers, pain with squatting is the most sensitive physical exam finding with patellar tilt test being the most specific finding6
+Referred pain from the hip should also be evaluated for.8,11 Footwear should be examined for wear patterns.7 Of all maneuvers, pain with squatting is the most sensitive physical exam finding (91% sensitivity, 50% specificity) with patellar tilt test being the most specific finding.7,9

 Functional assessment

-The step-down or single leg squat test, observational analysis of walking and running and of jumping/landing mechanics can be incorporated to evaluate dynamic lower extremity kinematics.
-Biomechanical assessment includes looking for excessive contralateral pelvic drop, lateral trunk deviation, hip adduction and internal rotation, knee valgus, tibial external rotation, and foot pronation.
+The sit-to-stand, step-down or single leg squat test, observational analysis of walking and running and of jumping/landing mechanics can be incorporated to evaluate dynamic lower extremity kinematics.
+Biomechanical assessment includes looking for excessive contralateral pelvic drop, lateral trunk deviation, hip adduction and internal rotation, knee valgus, tibial external rotation, and foot pronation.12

 Laboratory studies